ArturSierzant/OMPD/README.md

 ## Configuration

-All configuration parameters can be set in:
+Start configuration from settings in:
 `include/config.inc.php`

 You can also copy this file into `include/config.local.inc.php` and there make all nessesary changes - those changes will override default values from `include/config.inc.php`

+Next (in O!MPD GUI) go to _Configuration -> Settings_ and complete setup.

 ## Very large files